kaboc/async-phase/packages/async_phase/README.md

 }
 ```

-[copyAsWaiting()][copyAsWaiting] is a handy method to switch the phase to `AsyncWaiting`
+The [copyAsWaiting()][copyAsWaiting] method is a handy method to switch the
-without losing the previous data.
+phase to `AsyncWaiting` without losing the previous data.

-`fallbackData` is an argument for specifying the data that should be used when the
+The `fallbackData` parameter specifies the data that should be used when the
 asynchronous operation results in failure.
-If it is not specified, the `data` field
+If it is not specified, the `data`
-of the resulting `AsyncError` is set to null.
+field of the resulting `AsyncError` is set to null.

 #### onComplete / onError